 There is nothing more thrilling than jet setting or road tripping to sunny Florida for spring break!
 The only thing that could possibly put a damper on your spring fling… the budget.
 We’ve put together our Top 5 Florida Spring Break Trips that won’t break the bank.

-Speaking of saving money, when you stay longer at InTown Suites you save.
+Speaking of saving money, you save when you stay longer at InTown Suites.
 Book a week-long stay at one of our Florida properties (even if you only stay one or two nights) and more often than not our rates are less than a one-night stay at any downtown hotels.
 You can also get more bang for your buck by taking advantage of our in-room kitchens, in every room!
 Relax and enjoy a meal home-cooked from your room before heading out to explore Florida!

 Where to stay: Intown Suites in West Palm Beach

 What to do: West Palm Beach is a bustling beach town filled with day and night-time activities for spring breakers to enjoy.

 One budget-friendly activity is soaking up all the sun and splashing in the crystal blue waters at a public beach like Municipal Beach.